 Altrincham was not a Garrison town, but it was patriotic with many of its sons having fought in the Boer War.
 At the start of World War I the Roman Catholic Church urged that Irishmen join the regiments to ‘Come to the aid of little Catholic Belgium’, after the university town of Leuven was ransacked by the Germans.
 Leuven was the Irish cultural and language capital of Europe, and the German outrage perceived as a strike on Ireland and the Church.
 The contentious promise of Home Rule; and the insistent, urging recruitment speech of John Redmond, given in Manchester were also attestment considerations.

-They served in all the theatres and campaigns of the Western Front at Mons, Ypres, Neuve Chapelle, Passchendaele, Loos, all the battles of the Somme, Picardy; Italian Front; The Dardanelles Campaign: Gallipoli (including its infamous evacuation); Mesopotamia (present-day Iraq) for the relief of Kut; Middle East: Gaza and Palestine (liberating Jerusalem Christmas 1917 as promised by the Prime Minister Lloyd George, after 673 years of Muslim rule); Salonika, Greece (Macedonian Front) where the defeat of the Turks and the Bulgarians brought the war to its end.
+They served in all the theatres and campaigns of the Western Front at Mons, Ypres, Neuve Chapelle, Passchendaele and Loos; all the battles of the Somme, Picardy; the Italian Front; the Dardanelles Campaign: Gallipoli (including its infamous evacuation); Mesopotamia (present-day Iraq) for the relief of Kut; the Middle East: Gaza and Palestine (liberating Jerusalem Christmas 1917 as promised by the Prime Minister Lloyd George, after 673 years of Muslim rule) and Salonika, Greece (Macedonian Front) where the defeat of the Turks and the Bulgarians brought the war to its end.

-Collectively, the men experienced the affects of gas, bullet, and shell wounds; torpedo attack and shipwreck; and capture as German and Bulgarian POW.
-More men recorded as ‘Missing in Action’ than anywhere else in Britain.
+Collectively the men experienced the affects of gas, bullet, and shell wounds; torpedo attack and shipwreck; and capture as German and Bulgarian prisoners of war.
+More men were recorded as ‘Missing in Action’ than anywhere else in Britain.

 King George V recognised their sacrifice and paid tribute to the residents in a personal telegram.
 He acknowledged Chapel Street as ‘the bravest little street in England’.

-Altrincham, is also noted for its Anglican vicar of this time, the Reverend Hewlett Johnson of St. Margaret’s, Bowdon.
-Reverend Johnson was a committed pacifist, who later became famous as the Red Dean of Canterbury.
-His experiences of poverty before, during and after the war, especially in the Chapel Street and Regent Road area, in the then richest parish in England, helped to form his views of active Christian spirituality.
+Altrincham is also noted for its Anglican vicar of this time, the Reverend Hewlett Johnson of St. Margaret’s, Bowdon.
+Reverend Johnson was a committed pacifist who later became famous as the Red Dean of Canterbury.
+His experiences of poverty before, during and after the war, especially in the Chapel Street and Regent Road area (then the richest parish in England) helped to form his views of active Christian spirituality.

-In later years Dr. Johnson, a gifted orator, could command large crowds at Wembley stadium.
+In later years Rev. Johnson, a gifted orator, could command large crowds at Wembley Stadium.
 He was a member of the British Peace Assembly and travelled the world campaigning extensively to ban the Atom bomb.
 This contrasts with the actions of Premier Harold Macmillan, who when in office, avidly supported the research and development of the Hydrogen bomb.